Behind the bar, 'the only Oscar at the Golden Globes' | Metro News

 As longtime bartender in the show's off-camera green room, Oscar Zuleta has toasted with Sean Connery, gotten a head rub from Tom Hanks and shared a selfie with Jessica Alba.
 The 48-year-old Beverly Hilton Hotel staffer keeps the drinks flowing at the awards circuit's booziest gathering.

-Zuleta emigrated to Los Angeles from Guatemala as a teenager.
+Zuleta immigrated to Los Angeles from Guatemala as a teenager.
 He started working for the Hilton in 1986, at first just pouring cups of coffee.
-Eventually, he landed on the hotel's banquet staff, commuting daily from the working class Mid-City area to the mecca of affluence that is Beverly Hills to dish out meals at business conventions or clean up after the hotel's many charity galas.
+Eventually, he landed on the hotel's banquet staff, commuting daily from the working-class Mid-City area to the mecca of affluence that is Beverly Hills.
+He would dish out meals at business conventions or clean up after the hotel's many charity galas.

 His first brush with Globes glamour was in an eighth-floor suite after-party in 1995.
 Tom Hanks was celebrating his win for "Forrest Gump" and noticed Zuleta's "Oscar" name tag.
 "He says, 'Come here.
 Let me rub your head.
 I need some luck,'" Zuleta recalled, laughing.
 Hanks went on to win at the Oscars.